A Randomized Block-Coordinate Primal-Dual Method for Large-scale Stochastic Saddle Point Problems: Introduction

-{{\bf Motivation.} Our work \us{is inspired by} primal-dual \us{methods} for deterministic bilinear convex-concave saddle point problems proposed by \citet{chambolle2011first} who proved that a suitably defined \sa{gap metric diminishes} at the non-asymptotic rate of $\mathcal{O}(1/k)$.
-Finite-sum or expectation-valued problems have also been studied by \citet{chen2014optimal} and \citet{xu2018primal}, leading to rates of $\mathcal{O}(\tfrac{1}{\sqrt{k}})$.
-We develop a primal-dual (double) randomized block-coordinate framework \us{for} truly large-scale problems characterized by \sa{(i) finite-sum type functions; (ii) a non-bilinear coupling function $\Phi$; and (iii) a possibly large number of primal-dual block coordinates.} Such problems can capture large-scale finite-sum optimization problems with a possibly large number of convex constraints \sa{as in \eqref{eq:const-opt}}.
-To this end, we propose possibly the first known randomized block-coordinate algorithm for precisely such problems \us{which achieves} \sa{\it deterministic} rates of convergence.
-Further, efficiencies can be garnered through block-specific steplengths and sampling.}
+Our algorithm design \us{is inspired by} primal-dual \us{methods} for deterministic bilinear convex-concave \nsa{SP} problems proposed by~\cite{chambolle2011first}, where \sp{the restricted gap metric $G_Z:\cZ\to\reals_+$, i.e., is shown to diminish} at \rev{the non-asymptotic rate of $\mathcal{O}(1/k)$} \sp{for any bounded $Z\subset\cZ$ that contains a saddle point of \eqref{eq:original-problem}}.
+Finite-sum or expectation-valued problems have also been studied by ~\cite{chen2014optimal,xu2018primal}, leading to rates of \rev{$\mathcal{O}({1}/\sqrt{k})$}.
+We develop a primal-dual (double) randomized block-coordinate framework \us{for} large-scale problems characterized by \sa{(i) a \textit{deterministic} or a \textit{stochastic} objective function; (ii) a \textit{non-bilinear} coupling function $\Phi$; and (iii) a possibly \textit{large} number of primal-dual block coordinates.} Such problems can capture large-scale stochastic optimization problems with a possibly large number of convex constraints.
+To this end, we propose a randomized block-coordinate algorithm for precisely such problems \us{which achieves} an optimal convergence rate in the deterministic setting.
+Further efficiencies can be garnered through block-specific steplengths and sampling for the stochastic regime.